wilddeer/blog/posts/en/2020-10-15 – SendGrid is Going to Hell/index.md

 ## What's SendGrid?

-SendGrid is a <abbr title=Business to Business" tabindex="-1">B2B</abbr> email delivery service.
-All those "confirm your email address" and "news from our crappy startup" emails usually get sent through such services.
-Other well-known services include Mailgun, Mailchimp, Postmark, and Amazon SES — you've probably heard of some of these.
+SendGrid is a <abbr title="Business to Business" tabindex="-1">B2B</abbr> email delivery service.
+All those “confirm your email address” and “news from our crappy startup” emails usually get sent through such services.
+Other well-known services include Mailgun, Mailchimp, Postmark, and Amazon SES — you’ve probably heard of some of these.

 SendGrid was acquired a year ago by Twilio, a company with a multibillion-dollar market cap.
 Serious business, you can rely on these guys.

 ## So, what happened?

-At [Chatra](https://chatra.com), apart from "reset your password," there are several functions heavily dependent on sending emails: in the chat, it involves sending unread support replies to the visitor's email, and vice versa; in email, it means sending email messages from support.
+At [Chatra](https://chatra.com), apart from “reset your password,” there are several functions heavily dependent on sending emails: in the chat, it involves sending unread support replies to the visitor’s email, and vice versa; in email, it means sending email messages from support.
 All this was running through SendGrid until recently.

 Then, one fine evening around 11 PM, our production email sending tests failed.
-Let's consider this the start of the incident.
+Let’s consider this the start of the incident.

 ## The Start of the Incident {.arrow-header}